duyanhdo1010/landing-page/README.md

 # landing-page
-The Odin Project: Landing Page
+The Odin Project: Landing Page using CSS Flexbox